-Medical providers and understanding early return-to-work
+Medical providers: Understanding early return-to-work

 It’s important for medical providers to understand the impact early return-to-work has on injured workers and their role in helping make it happen.